Beh-naz/Complete-bipartite-subgraphs-of-the-partition-graph-P-3-3-/README.md

 # Complete-bipartite-subgraphs-of-the-partition-graph-P(3^3)

+- Utilized mathematical proofs to construct the $\mathcal{P}(3^3)$ partition graph.
+- Categorized vertex pairs into 5 equivalent clusters.
-Supported by my mathematical proofs, this program builds the partition graph $\mathcal{P}(3^3)$ and then lists all its complete bipartite subgraphs.
-It then builds the maximal simplicies of the edge box complex of this graph.
+- Identified complete bipartite subgraphs.
+- Constructed maximal simplicies for the edge box complex of the graph.